 There is a definite campaign by politically connected people in the local ANC government to squash the Marikana Land Occupation in Cato Crest (a former white middle-class area close to the city centre).
 Yet, despite the violence coming from the municipality, the political assassinations and the illegal home demolitions, the community of hundreds refuses to budge.
 After evictions, the community has just rebuilt their shacks.
 As a response to the state-sponsored violence, AbM have now begun a city-wide civil disobedience campaign where residents have marched without giving notice to authorities and engaged in road blockades.

 The political forces, which seem connected as high up as eThekwini Mayor James Nxumalo, have now become desperate.
 In addition to targeting those involved in the occupation in Cato Crest, they have also taken to threatening Abahlali baseMjondolo’s central leadership with retribution.
 Bandile, as general secretary of the movement has been a prime target of these death threats.
 She has been in Cato Crest day-in and day-out helping coordinate support from AbM branches throughout the city and organising legal support during the illegal demolitions.

-Instead of working for justice, the courts are refusing to allow Bandile to go back to her children and family – this, on no basis except to fulfil the wishes of those who want to destroy Abahlali baseMjondolo.
+Instead of working for justice, the courts are refusing to allow Bandile to go back to her children and family – this, on no basis except to fulfill the wishes of those who want to destroy Abahlali baseMjondolo.
 And it’s no coincidence that these attacks are happening exactly a year before the national elections.
-It seems, right now, these forces are pinning their hopes of destroying the largest independent movement of organised poor people in South Africa squarely on 150 centimetre tall Bandile Mdlalose.
+It seems, right now, these forces are pinning their hopes of destroying the largest independent movement of organized poor people in South Africa squarely on 150 centimeter tall Bandile Mdlalose.